-Praised by the New York Times for her “bright, sizable and expressive voice,” Kristin Sampson’s 2019-2020 calendar opens with a featured soloist appearance on the 75th Anniversary Concert for New York City Opera.
-Additional performances include the roles of Mimì in La bohème with MidAtlantic Opera and Liu in Turandot with Opera Grand Rapids, as well as several concert appearances with New York City Opera.
+Praised by the New York Times for her “bright, sizable and expressive voice,” Kristin Sampson’s 2020-2021 engagements include a debut with Opera Grand Rapids as Liù in Turandot and concerts with New York City Opera.
+2019-2020 calendar opened with a featured soloist appearance on the 75th Anniversary Concert for New York City Opera followed by additional performances as Mimì in La bohème with MidAtlantic Opera, a guest soloist appearance with the Mid-Atlantic Symphony Orchestra as well as several additional concert appearances with New York City Opera.
 2018-19 performances included concerts featuring the music of composer Jeremy Gill, Mimì in La bohème, guest soloist in the New York City Opera Pride Concert, as well as being a featured artist at the 2019 Festival of Nature at Lake Tizsa in Hungary.
 Upcoming seasons include the roles of Tosca and Mimì, as well as concert appearances throughout the United States.
 The 2017-18 season included performances as Minnie in La fanciulla del West with New York City Opera, and at Teatro del Giglio in Lucca, Teatro Goldoni in Livorno, and Teatro Verdi in Pisa, Italy.
 Her engagements in the 2016-17 season included her Carnegie Hall debut as the soprano soloist in Beethoven’s Symphony No. 9 with the Park Avenue Chamber Symphony, Magda in Respighi's La campana sommersa with New York City Opera, Minnie in La fanciulla del West with Opera Carolina, and her debut at the Festival Puccini in Torre del Lago as Tosca.
 Her 2015-16 season included debuts at Potenza’s Teatro Francesco Stabile as Mimi in La bohème and at the New York City Opera as Tosca in the celebratory production that re-opened the company.
 Ms. Sampson is a two-time recipient of a grant from the Olga Forrai Foundation.
 She has performed in the U.S. with the New York City Opera, Santa Fe Opera, Opera Orchestra of New York, Opera Carolina, Dicapo Opera Theatre, Augusta Opera, El Paso Opera, and the National Lyric Opera among others, and internationally with the Opera Society of Hong Kong, Armel Opera Festival, National Theater of Szeged, Teatro Municipal de Santiago, and Teatro dell'Opera di Roma.

 "a bright, sizable and expressive voice”